oppia/oppia-android/wiki/Android-Lint-Check.md

 # Understanding Android Lint

-Android Lint examines your Android project files and identifies various issues that might affect your app's performance, usability, accessibility, and internationalization.
+Android Lint examines your Android project files and identifies various issues that might affect the app's performance, usability, accessibility, and internationalization.
 It can detect problems like:

 - Unused resources
 - Missing translations